-Comprehensive free companion website offers self-assessment material and access to the highly acclaimed NeuroLab resources
+A free companion website offers self-assessment material and access to the highly acclaimed NeuroLab resources

-The experienced authors offer a refreshing alternative to "learning by rote," employing a variety of techniques to encourage understanding.
-In reading Neurophysiology: A conceptual approach, the student can learn both the science underlying a particular phenomenon, and what this means for individual body systems and, indeed, for the body as a whole.
-The fifth edition retains the readable style of its predecessors, while covering the entire subject of neurophysiology from the conduction of nerve impulses to the higher functions of the brain within a single accessible volume.
+The authors deliver a refreshing alternative to "learning by rote," employing a variety of techniques to encourage understanding.
+In reading Neurophysiology: A conceptual approach, Fifth edition, students can learn both the science underlying a particular phenomenon and what this means for individual body systems and for the body as a whole.
+The fifth edition retains the readable style of its predecessors—covering the entire subject of neurophysiology from the conduction of nerve impulses to the higher functions of the brain within a single accessible volume.
 A free companion website offers self-assessment material and access to the highly acclaimed NeuroLab resources

-The study of the brain
+The Study of the Brain

-The control of posture
+The Control of Posture

-Associational cortex and memory
+Associational Cortex and Memory

-Motivation and the control of behavior
+Motivation and the Control of Behavior

 Roger Carpenter is Professor of Oculomotor Physiology, University of Cambridge, and Fellow, Gonville and Caius College, Cambridge, UK